 Lipid is a form of fat that is stored in the adipose tissue which is placed within the medullary cavity.
 This cavity is within the hollow portion of some bones, but not all.
 This intrinsic construction is known as yellow bone marrow.

-.
+Calcium and phosphorus comprise the inorganic matrix of bone.
+This mixture of precious mineral accounts for most of the weight of the bone, about two thirds, and is responsible for the strength and durability of the bone’s structure.
+In the human diet, about 95% of the ingested calcium and phosphorus are absorbed by the body’s bones and teeth.
 Without these minerals, muscles could not contract and blood would be unable to clot and cease excessive bleeding, and the passage of ions and nutrients between cell membranes would not happen.
 Phosphorus in its own is responsible for the nucleic acid activity of DNA, RNA, and ATP utilization.
 When the dietary demands of the body are not met, these minerals are extracted from the bones for the body’s use.
-While not as dramatically, the bone tissue also stores fluorine, magnesium
+While not as dramatically, the bone tissue also stores fluorine, magnesium, sodium, and strontium.

 Like all of the body’s systems, the skeletal system is not an independent system.
 It relies upon the proper functioning of other systems in the body in order to operate properly, just as other systems within the body rely on the skeletal system to operate properly in order to reach maximum function potential.
 The skeletal system is necessary in its own right for its own primary purpose, but also is necessary to keep the rest of the body in full operative function.